 • Go organic

-My suggestion to you all regarding soya would be to use it as a fermented product as in miso, tempeh, shoyu (natural soya sauce) and avoid soya milk, soya yoghurt, soya cheese and many of the other processed soya products that we have now in supermarkets and natural food stores.
+My suggestion to you all regarding soya would be to use it as a fermented product as in miso, tempeh, tamari and shoyu (natural soya sauce).
+Avoid soya milk, soya yoghurt, soya cheese and many of the other processed soya products that are everywhere.
 Soya beans are hard to digest hence the reason why it is best to use them when fermented.
 The only way I use processed soya beans are in tofu.
 I occasionally use soya milk in puddings as it has a thicker consistency than rice milk.
 In cereals however I use rice or almond milk.
 You will find more information on the subject of soya in my book or read my blog on soya.

 Eat Hormone Friendly by eliminating the following foods from your diet.